Dansoftowner/FXTaskbarProgressBar/README.md

 `TaskbarProgressbar.TaskbarProgressbarType.ERROR` - It is the error progressbar with the red color.
 `TaskbarProgressbar.TaskbarProgressbarType.PAUSED` - It is the paused progressbar with the yellow color.

-`TaskbarProgressbar.TaskbarProgressbarType.NOPROGRESS` - It is the empty progressbar `TaskbarProgressbar.TaskbarProgressbarType.INDETERMINATE` - It is the indeterminate progressbar.
+`TaskbarProgressbar.TaskbarProgressbarType.NO_PROGRESS` - It is the empty progressbar `TaskbarProgressbar.TaskbarProgressbarType.INDETERMINATE` - It is the indeterminate progressbar.
 It doesn't show any fix progress.

 If you want to show an indeterminate progress: